 Author's Note: This article was presented in an experimental state in issue #6 of the Star Frontiersman.
 Since then, I have changed the scales and added specifics about how to manage the turn times between scales along with a hex map.
 The 3-D information originally mixed in with that article I decided to revisit in its own article to keep the information focused and easy to absorb.
 I am reintroducing the scaling aspect of that article here with fixes that help make these rules playable and fun.
 This article was thoroughly re-examined and playtested.
 I can attest to its accuracy and ease of play.
+In fact, these rules can be easily adapted to any combat simulation boardgame you play.

 There are 3 things that a game needs to simulate realism in space flight: scale, vector, and dimension.
 The latter two subjects will be covered in detail in later articles and a whole new aspect will be added to your game.
 These articles will teach you how to carry on great adventures that put you in the action.
+In this article, we begin with movement scales.

 The following system bridges movement between ground combat and spaceship combat.
+It lets space fighters move seamlessly between the two arenas with ease.
 This system gives you options.
 If you think 60,000 km hexes and 10 minute turns is ineffective or unrealistic for battle, then choose one of the scales in this article.
 You may also use this scaling system to simulate reentry, take-off, and landing procedures.